Timeline of Judicial Review Events and Court Actions

-I have filed a Notice of Motion for Leave to Appeal
+I filed a Motion to Appeal the Division Court Decision

 My Judicial Review Filed Against the WRDSB